Metadata syntax for OpenTestFactory orchestrator plugins¶

 ¶

 Optional Output parameters allow you to declare data that a plugin sets.
 Plugins that run later in a workflow can use the output data set in previously run plugins.
-For example, if you had a plugin that performed the addition of two inputs (x + y = z), the plugin could output the sum (z) for other plugins to use as an input.
+For example, if you had a plugin that performed the addition of two inputs (x + y = z), the plugin could output the sum (z) for other plugins to use as input.

 If you don’t declare an output in your plugin metadata file, you can still set outputs and use them in a workflow.
 For more information on setting outputs in a plugin, see “Workflow commands for OpenTestFactory orchestrator.”